althea-net/deep_space/README.md

 A lightweight, cross-compile friendly, gRPC enabled, batteries included, Cosmos client written in Rust.

-Deep Space is, at the moment of writing this, the most complete Rust client for post Stargate Cosmos blockchains.

-Designed to be both very robust and easy to use Deep Space allows for querying and transaction generation for all major Cosmos components and provides a straightforward structure to build your own downstream transaction generation libraries.
+Designed to be both very robust and easy to use Deep Space allows for querying and transaction generation for all major Cosmos components and provides a straightforward structure to build your own downstream transaction generation libraries for specific modules and use cases.

 ## Getting Started